agiresearch/DeSocial/README.md

 For the setup of ETH Ganache environment, please follow `ganache_install.md`.

-For the compilation of DeSocial smart contract, please use
+To create DeSocial smart contract jsons and import them into python, we use [Truffle](https://archive.trufflesuite.com/) to compile the smart contracts written in Solidity programming language.
+Following the instructions:
 ```bash
 cd contract
 truffle compile